ppy/osu-wiki/wiki/People/Featured_Artists/Featured_Artist_playlists/en.md

 - Only applicable to osu! and osu!mania game modes
 - Prizes awarded as per the [cumulative leaderboard](#cumulative-leaderboard)

+### January/February 2025

+- Top 5 osu!catch and osu!mania beatmaps from [their respective Monthly Beatmapping Contests](https://osu.ppy.sh/home/news/2025-04-10-monthly-beatmapping-contest-april-2025)
+- Only applicable to osu!catch and osu!mania game modes
+- Prizes awarded as per the [cumulative leaderboard](#cumulative-leaderboard)

 ## Notes

 [^previous-prize]: User earned profile badge prior to cumulative leaderboard in June 2023